Manzanita Papers is on hiatus as of February 2023.

 Manzanitas are scrappy and vivid, tough and elegant, with many twists and branchings.
 Manzanitas have red-brown bark that peels off each summer.
 They bloom in clusters of pale bells.
 They meld and mutate.
 Dead manzanitas sunbake into silvery skeletons.
 Manzanitas burn hot enough in a woodstove to keep you warm all night.
 Manzanitas flourish in the western states.

-Janet is a queer writer and editor currently living in Portland, Oregon, but they’re always homesick for northern California and southern Arizona.
+Jae is a queer writer and editor based in northern California.
 They grew up among manzanitas.
 They have an MFA in Fiction from the University of Arizona.
 Their work has appeared in New England Review, Mississippi Review, The Normal School, and elsewhere.
 In 2016, their story “And it is my fault” won Carve Magazine’s Raymond Carver Short Story Contest.
 Former roles: head editor of Sonora Review, assistant fiction editor at DIAGRAM, community strategist at Wirecutter.